Subscribe for a thoughtful take on issues involving introverts.

 Join the discussion (and the Introvert Book Club) for just $5/month or $30/year.

-In addition, inside the paywall, you become a member of the Introvert Book Club.
+Most posts on Introvert UpThink are and will continue to be free.
+But for much less than the fee for Netflix or Amazon Prime, you become a member of the Introvert Book Club.
 Each month you can follow and share your thoughts on a featured fiction or nonfiction book that has provocative perspectives on solitude, sociability, spirituality, relationships or encounters with nature.

 Yes, I'd like to join!